Bitlatte/vite-react/README.md

 - Typescript Support

 ## How to use
-To get started us the @bitlatte/react npx command:
+To get started use the @bitlatte/react npx command:

 ```sh
 $> npx @bitlatte/react <project_name>